-#StackSunday or not – weekend mornings are the perfect time for pancakes in my opinion.
+#StackSunday or not, weekend mornings are the perfect time for pancakes in my opinion.
 Casually rolling out of bed, flicking on the kettle for the first cuppa of the day and spending a little extra time in the kitchen is the self-care routine I love on a Sunday morning.
 And that’s where this Easy Vegan Hemp Pancakes Recipe come in!

-I’ve recently received a so-called ‘Wellness Package’ from the lovely team at Good Hemp and I very much felt like trying out some hemp recipes in the kitchen – ‘so why not start with Sunday hemp pancakes’ were pretty much my thoughts 😉 I’ve actually been using different Good Hemp products for the past two years already, their hemp oil is a current inhabitant in my kitchen and their tasty hemp milks a regular visitor, and even created a recipe for Hemp Protein Bread with them back in early 2017!)
+I recently received a so-called ‘Wellness Package’ from the lovely team at Good Hemp and I very much felt like trying out some hemp recipes in the kitchen, ‘so why not start with Sunday hemp pancakes’ was pretty much my thought.
+I’ve actually been using different Good Hemp products for the past two years already, their hemp oil is a current inhabitant in my kitchen and their tasty hemp milks a regular visitor, and even created a recipe for Hemp Protein Bread with them back in early 2017!)

 Did you know: Nothing goes to waste with hemp.
 Hemp seeds are used for food, the stalk for natural fibre and the flowers and leaves to extract CBD oil.